Sourabhhkt/robust-marl-disruptions/docs/new_benchmark.md

 ### Case 3: Generic dict-based multi-agent benchmark

-If your environment is already dict-based and you just want to append/attach messages to observations, `DictMAAdapter` may be enough.
+If your environment is already dict-based and you just want to append/attach messages to observations, `DictMAAdapter` is enough.

 ### Typical edits

-For a new benchmark, you would usually replace:
+For a new benchmark, replace:

 ```python
 adapter = make_grid2op_adapter(last_k=8)